Validator FAQ

 - Minimum self-delegation: Minimum amount of Atoms the validator needs to have bonded at all time.
 If the validator's self-delegated stake falls below this limit, their entire staking pool will unbond.

 Once a validator is created, Atom holders can delegate atoms to them, effectively adding stake to their pool.
 The total stake of an address is the combination of Atoms bonded by delegators and Atoms self-bonded by the entity which designated themselves.

-Out of all validator candidates that signaled themselves, the 100 with the most total stake are the ones who are designated as validators.
-They become validators If a validator's total stake falls below the top 100 then that validator loses their validator privileges: they don't participate in consensus and generate rewards any more.
-Over time, the maximum number of validators will increase, according to the following schedule (Note: this schedule can be changed by governance):
+Out of all validator candidates that signaled themselves, the 125 with the most total stake are the ones who are designated as validators.
+They become validators If a validator's total stake falls below the top 125 then that validator loses their validator privileges: they don't participate in consensus and generate rewards any more.
+Over time, the maximum number of validators may be increased via on-chain governance proposal.

 The Testnet is a great environment to test your validator setup before launch.

 We view testnet participation as a great way to signal to the community that you are ready and able to operate a validator.
 You can find all relevant information about the testnet here and here (opens new window).

 # What are the different types of keys?

 In short, there are two types of keys:

 - Tendermint Key: This is a unique key used to sign consensus votes.

 - It is associated with a public key